DanielBlazek18/networkinglabs/sr-te/README.md

 ```

 ## Lab #3 - Enable Seamless Bidirectional Forwarding Detection (S-BFD) for SR-TE path policies:
-* S-BFD is configured globally on headend router `pe1` and enabled for SR-TE path policies.
+* S-BFD is configured globally on headend router `pe1` and enabled under SR-TE path policies.
 * Reflector related S-BFD configuration is applied on routers `pe3` and `pe4`.

-Following configuration enables S-BFD globably on the headend router `pe1`, and activates S-BFD monitoring for both (primary and secondary) SR-TE path policies (configured in Lab #1 and #2):
+Following configuration enables **S-BFD globably** on the headend router `pe1`, and activates S-BFD monitoring for both (primary and secondary) SR-TE path policies (configured in Lab #1 and #2):
 ```
 pe1#sh run section bfd
 router bfd